 Users are on LinkedIn to be a part of the professional world.
 You need to consider that when you’re crafting your posts.

-This isn’t a place to share a video of your dog’s birthday party and expect people to care (as impressive as that pinata situation was).
-Rather, keep the focus on the biz-nas.
+This isn’t a place to share a video of your dog’s birthday party.
+Rather, keep the focus on business.

 Assume a brand voice that’s friendly and approachable.
-Accounts that tow the company line to a tee or use too much corporate jargon may deter LinkedIn members from interacting.
+Accounts that tow the company line or use too much corporate jargon may deter LinkedIn members from interacting.

 Be real and relatable, and your audience will be more likely to offer the same in return.

-Easily manage your LinkedIn Page alongside your other social channels using Hootsuite.
-From a single platform you can schedule and share content—including video—engage your network, and boost top-performing content.
+Easily manage your LinkedIn Page and all your other social channels using Hootsuite.
+From a single dashboard, you can schedule and share content (including video), reply to comments and engage your network.
+Try it free today.